 Cost and usage : Free – PC, iPhone, Android.

 Snapseed is an app-based platform which offers a wide range of photo editing features.

 For example, you can use it to do masking and colour contrast.
 It also has a range of advance filters which can make your images really pop on screen.

 It’s mainly designed to be used on mobile devices for people who need to edit photos on the go.

 You can use its templates to add text and some basic designs to your photos.

-It’s best used for quick and easy photo editing tasks you need to do from your phone.
+It’s best used for quick and easy photo editing tasks you need to do on the go.

 Other related photo editing tools

-Of course, many other programs and packages also come with in-built photo editing capabilities.
-Most social media platforms which can host photography (notably Facebook and Instagram) let you edit photos directly.
-You can crop, change filters and add text and basic shapes for example.
+Of course, many other programs and packages come with in-built photo-editing options.
+Most social media platforms which can host photography (e.g. Facebook and Instagram) let you edit photos directly.
+You can crop, change filters, and add text and basic shapes, for example.

-There are also more specialist photography related tools for specific technical jobs you may need to do.
+There are also more specialist photography related tools for specific technical jobs.
 For example, Icons8 which upscales images without losing resolution quality.